 MORE FACT SHEETS: STATE OF THE NEWS MEDIA

-The audio news sector in the U.S. is split by modes of delivery: traditional terrestrial (AM/FM) radio and digital formats such as online radio and podcasting.
+The audio news sector in the U.S. is split by modes of delivery: traditional terrestrial (AM/FM) radio and digital formats, such as online radio and podcasting.
 While terrestrial radio reaches almost the entire U.S. population and remains steady in its revenue, online radio and podcasting audiences have continued to grow over the last decade.
 Explore the patterns and longitudinal data about audio and podcasting below.
-Data on public radio will be available in a separate fact sheet at a later date.
+(Data on public radio beyond podcasting is available in a separate fact sheet.)

-The audience for terrestrial radio remains steady and high: In 2016, 91% of Americans ages 12 or older listened to terrestrial radio in a given week, according to Nielsen Media Research data published by the Radio Advertising Bureau, a figure that has changed little since 2009.
-(Note: This and most data on the radio sector apply to all types of listening and do not break out news, except where noted.)
+The audience for terrestrial radio remains steady and high: In 2018, 89% of Americans ages 12 or older listened to terrestrial radio in a given week, according to Nielsen Media Research data published by the Radio Advertising Bureau, a figure that has changed little since 2009.

-According to “The Infinite Dial” report by Edison Research and Triton Digital, the portion of the public listening to online radio continues to grow.
-In 2017, 61% of Americans ages 12 or older have listened to online radio in the past month, while about half (53%) have listened in the past week.
-This is up from 57% and 50%, respectively, in 2016, continuing online radio’s steady year-over-year growth.
+According to “The Infinite Dial” report by Edison Research and Triton Digital, the share of the public listening to online radio continues to grow.
+As of early 2019, 67% of Americans ages 12 and older had listened to online radio in the past month, while 60% had listened in the past week.
+This is up slightly from 64% and 57%, respectively, in 2018, continuing online radio’s steady year-over-year growth.

-Online radio listening in cars, like listening to AM/FM stations online or streaming other online audio, continued its increase since 2010, when it was at just 6%.
-In 2017, 40% of U.S. cellphone owners have ever listened to online radio in a car using a phone, up from just 5% in 2010.
+Online radio listening in cars, such as listening to AM/FM stations online or streaming other online audio, remained steady after years of increase.
+In 2019, 41% of Americans ages 12 and older have ever listened to online radio in a car using a phone, up from just 5% in 2010.

-The average weekly unique users who download NPR podcasts, which include some of the most popular podcasts in the iTunes library such as Up First and Planet Money, rose from 5.4 million in 2017 to 7.1 million in 2018, according to data provided by NPR.
+The average weekly unique users who download NPR podcasts, which include some of the most popular podcasts in the iTunes library, such as Up First and Planet Money, rose from 5.4 million in 2017 to 7.1 million in 2018, according to data provided by NPR.
 Public Radio International (PRI) reported about 500,000 average weekly unique users in spring of 2018 (PRI merged with PRX in August 2018; this data represents average weekly unique users before the merger).
 American Public Media saw 3 million weekly unique users downloading podcasts, up from 2.3 million in 2017.
 (More information about public media is available in the public broadcasting fact sheet.)

-Average radio revenue remained steady in 2016 for radio stations in the major news formats, according to Pew Research Center analysis of MEDIA Access Pro & BIA Advisory Services data.
-However, over the last eight years, the average station revenue for these all-news stations has hovered between $16 and $19 million per year.
-(It is worth noting that only 20 of the 29 all-news stations currently listed in the BIA/Kelsey database have revenue data during these years for only 17 of the 25 all-news stations, therefore, only those stations are included in the averages.)
+Average radio revenue remained steady in 2018 for stations in the all-news format, according to Pew Research Center analysis of MEDIA Access Pro & BIA Advisory Services data.
+However, over the last eight years, the average station revenue for these all-news stations has slowly declined.
+(The BIA Advisory Services database contains revenue data during these years for only 17 of the 25 all-news stations, therefore, only those stations are included in the averages.)

-Average revenue for stations in all-news, news/talk and news/talk/info formats is substantially lower than when looking at all-news stations alone – in 2018, $2.7 million per station.
-This likely stems from the fact that this category represents a much larger number of smaller stations (438 stations in the BIA/Kelsey database in this category have revenue data during any of these years for 352 stations in this category.)
+Average revenue for a combination of stations in the all-news, news/talk, and news/talk/info formats is substantially lower than when looking at all-news stations alone – in 2018, $2.7 million per station.
+This likely stems from the fact that this category contains a sizeable number of stations with low total revenue.
+(The BIA Advisory Services database contains revenue data during all of these years for 352 stations in this category.)

-As of 2017, there were 29 AM or FM stations that are categorized as “all-news” listed in the BIA/Kelsey database, down three from the last year.
-CBS Corp. (which recently announced plans to merge with Entercom) is currently the parent company of 10 of these 29 stations.
+As of 2019, there were 25 AM or FM stations listed as “all-news” in the BIA Advisory Services database of radio stations.
+Entercom (which merged with CBS Corp. in 2017) is currently the parent company of 10 of these 25 stations.